FarabiHussain/InivitationGen/README.md

 # InivitationGen
 InivitationGen allows quick generation of boilerplate inivitation letters and statutory declarations.

-# Usage
-- download the latest build.
-- unzip the contents.
-- run the executable.

 # Build using the included `builder.py` script:
-## flags:
-- no flags will build the exe with the next minor build number.
+The following flags may be used when building the exe:
 - `--no-selector` to skip version selector and automatically build using the next minor build number.
 - `--deps` to install dependencies.
+If no flags were used, no dependencies will be installed, and the builder will allow you to choose your own build version

 # Usage
 Input up to 3 guests' information, and up to 2 hosts' information.
 The input must contain at least 1 host and 1 guest.